Principal variation search

-The Idea
+The idea

 Most of the moves are not acceptable for both players, so we do not need to fully search every node to get the exact score.
-The exact score is only needed in principal variation (a sequence of moves acceptable for both players) which is expected to propagate down to the root.
-In iterative deepening search, the previous iteration has already established such a sequence.
-In a node that has a score that ends up being inside the window, which is called PV-node, we search the first move, which is deemed best, in a full window to establish a bound.
-That is needed to prove other moves are unacceptable.
-We conducted a zero window search to test if a move can be better.
-Since a zero window search is much cheaper, it can save a lot of effort.
-If we find that a move can raise alpha, we do a re-search with the full window to get the exact score.
+The exact score is only needed for nodes in the principal variation (an optimal sequence of moves for both players), where it will propagate up to the root.
+In iterative deepening search, the previous iteration has already established a candidate for such a sequence, which is also commonly called the principal variation.
+For any non-leaf in this principal variation, its children are reordered such that the next node from this principal variation is the first child.
+All other children are assumed to result in a worse or equal score for the current player (this assumption follows from the assumption that the current PV candidate is an actual PV).
+To test this, we search the first move with a full window to establish an upper bound on the score of the other children, for which we conduct a zero window search to test if a move can be better.
+Since a zero window search is much cheaper due to the higher frequency of beta cut-offs, this can save a lot of effort.
+If we find that a move can raise alpha, our assumption has been disproven for this move and we do a re-search with the full window to get the exact score.